 Please take a careful look at the detailed Specifications Comparison chart below and here you will see just how these two great devices stack up against one another – click on the “View Full Comparison” link at the end of the chart to expand the details.
 After that, we will look at each device in greater depth and point out some of its pros and cons.
 From all of this information, we will try to determine the winner based on specs and execution of design and functions.

 Getting rid of the Nexus era and bringing in the Google Pixel era helps Google to have its own ecosystem, much like Apple, where you purchase only Google products because they all work together.
 The Google Pixel smartphones are the first to incorporate Goggle Assistant directly onto the device.
 From your Pixel XL, you can communicate directly with Google’s new Home products.
 Google is hoping that if you buy one device, you will want them all.
 For this comparison, we will be looking at how well the Google Pixel XL with its polished glass and metal construction holds up to the all-metal ASUS ZenFone 3 Ultra.

-The Google Pixel sports a 5.0-inch AMOLED display with an FHD resolution of 1920 x 1080 pixels with 441 PPI.
-It is using the newest Qualcomm 821 quad-core processor with a dual-core clocked at 1.6GHZ and a dual-core clocked at 2.15GHz.
-The Snapdragon 821 is supposed to give a boost in performance of 10-percent over the regular 820 model.
-It packs 4GB of DDR4 RAM and 32GB or 128GB of fast UFS 2.0 memory with no means to expand.
-It uses a 2,770mAh non-removable battery for power and has rapid charge capabilities.
+The Google Pixel XL comes with a 5.5-inch QHD AMOLED display with a resolution of 2560 x 1440 pixels with 531 pixels-per-inch (PPI.)
+Google used the newest Qualcomm Snapdragon 821 quad-core processor with a dual-core clocked at 1.6GHZ and a dual-core clocked at 2.15GHz and said to increase performance by 10-percent.
+It is paired that to the powerful Adreno 530 GPU to handle those demanding graphics.
+It packs 4GB of DDR4 RAM and 32GB or 128GB of the faster UFS memory, as there are no means to expand the built-in memory.
+Google did include a large 3,450mAh battery for power, and it has rapid charge capabilities.

 …And The Winner Is…